Photo Credit: National Audubon Society © 2020

 How do I apply for a scholarship?
 How much will I get?

-Please contact the Camp Registrar before registering for camp to get a scholarship application form.
+Please complete the scholarship application before registering for a Nature Camp session.
 The amount of scholarship money awarded varies from 25% of the cost of a camp session, up to 85% of the cost of a camp session, and is determined by HUD median income guidelines for the current year.
-Families applying for scholarships are limited to a maximum of two sessions per camper, so that we can ensure as many children as possible get a chance to attend Nature Camp.
+Families applying for scholarships are limited to one session per camper, so that we can ensure as many children as possible get a chance to attend Nature Camp.
 (However, if there are still scholarship funds available towards the end of the summer, families may apply for one additional session per camper.)

 What do the letters and numbers in session titles stand for?